3TH4NH3R3/BubbleGUM-OS/README.md

 All **custom theming, configs, and branding** created for BubbleGUM OS are licensed under **GPL-3.0**.

 Please feel free to check the [LICENSE](./LICENSE) file for details on GPL 3.0 and see [CREDITS.md](./CREDITS.md) for links to upstream projects.

+## **🚧WARNING:**
+- BubbleGUM OS is currently under active development.
+Features, designs, and stability may change.